arnoudkooi/sn-scriptsync/README.md

 ![Use Extension](img/sn-scriptsync-css.gif)

-*Note: live preview, and realtime css is currently only supported in Chrome, not in FireFox*

 ## ESLint
 I recommend installing ESLint and the [ESLint ServiceNow plugin](https://www.npmjs.com/package/eslint-plugin-servicenow).
 This will do some basic code checks.